WhatsAppAuto/WhatsppIt/README.md

 Future planned updates:
 1.Improve accuracy of Searching of contacts
 2.Sending messages to multiple contacts with custom messages
+3. Handling of various scenarios with change of timeouts

 Note : Using an automated system or an unauthorized / unofficial client application to send messages through WhatsApp.
 Use this Script with at your risk.For further info visit https://www.whatsapp.com/faq/en/general/23154266